EnderCreep2709/enders-cool-fnf-things-i-guess/README.md

 # enders-cool-fnf-things-i-guess
 i like putting way too much effort into things so heres things i put effort into

+to download go to export/releases > windows > bin, and download everything in the bin folder

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.